duodenum96/IntrinsicTimescales.jl/docs/src/practice/practice_5_bayesian.md

 ## Automatic Differentiation Variational Inference (ADVI)

+Note: ADVI functionality is currently experimental.
+Proceed with caution.

 I'll keep the theory brief here.
 For details, see [Fabian Dablander's brilliant blog post](https://fabiandablander.com/r/Variational-Inference.html).
 If you want to learn more, go read it.
 It will be well worth your time.

 Let's remember the Bayes theorem: